The model theory of metric lattices: pseudofinite partition lattices: Partition Lattices

 \begin{defn} Let $\cc L$ be a metric lattice.
 We say that a net $(a_n)$ in $L$ is \emph{almost modular} if $\vp(x,a_n)\to 0$ for all $x\in L$, where $\vp$ is as in equation line (\ref{eq:modular-pair}).
 We say that an almost modular net $(a_n)$ is \emph{trivial} if there exists a net of modular elements $(b_n)$ in $L$ so that $d(a_n,b_n)\to 0$.
 We say that a metric lattice has \emph{property $\G$} if there exists a non-trivial almost modular net. \end{defn}

-The terminology ``property $\G$'' comes from the theory of von Neumann algebras, specifically from the seminal work of Murray and von Neumann \cite{MvN-iv}, where it is defined as the algebra having an almost central sequence which is bounded away from sequences of central elements.
+The terminology ``property $\G$'' is inspired by the theory of von Neumann algebras, specifically from the seminal work of Murray and von Neumann \cite{MvN-iv}, where it is defined as the algebra having an almost central sequence which is bounded away from sequences of central elements.
+We do not claim any formal connection between the two.

 \begin{question} Does $\Pi_\infty$ have property $\G$? \end{question}

 \begin{question} Do all models of $T_{FPL}$ have property $\G$? \end{question}

 \begin{prop} The following are equivalent: \begin{enumerate} \item No model of $T_{FPL}$ has property $\G$. \item For every $\e>0$ there exists $k\in\bb N$ and $\de>0$ so that for all $P_n$, a finite partition lattice, there exists $x_1,\dotsc, x_k$ in $P_n$ so that $\sum_{i=1}^k \vp(x_i,y) < \de$ implies that $d(y,\Sg_n)<\e$. \end{enumerate} \end{prop}